wiktorkaplan/tygrys-blyskawica/README.md

 yarn install
 ```

-In the project files there is .env.example, you need to change this to .env and specify API_KEY for openAi.
+In the project files there is .env.example, you need to change this to .env and specify API_KEY for OpenAI (EXPO_PUBLIC_OPENAI_API_KEY).

 ## Running the project